Codex-v/Me/README.md

 ## Get in Touch

-I’m always open to collaborating on innovative projects or discussing DevOps, backend development, and cybersecurity challenges.
-Feel free to reach out!
+I’m excited to collaborate on projects involving DevOps, backend systems, or cybersecurity.
+Reach out to discuss ideas or opportunities!

 - 📩 Email: [your.email@example.com]
 - 💬 DM me on [Twitter/X](https://twitter.com/yourhandle)